on this page

-Assignment of benefit forms no longer need to be stored at the practice if you are using Medicare Online.
+You no longer need to store assignment of benefit forms at the practice if you’re using Medicare Online.

-If we need to confirm that the service was provided to a patient, we will seek alternative evidence from you that the service was provided.
-Evidence may include electronic billing information, notes in practice software appointment records.
+If we need to confirm that the service was provided to a patient, we’ll seek alternative evidence from you that the service was provided.
+Evidence may include electronic billing information and notes in practice software appointment records.
 You can also provide the copy of the assignment of benefit form if your practice chooses to retain these..

 The legislative requirements for the assignment of benefit are: